 Current weed control methods

 We use a range of methods to control different weeds in different environments:

 - hot water

 - no control (where no weed control is intentionally undertaken).

-For more information about these weed control methods, including where and when they are used in Auckland, see Weed control methods or email our Weed management team.
+For more information about these weed control methods, including where and when they are used in Auckland, read our weed control methods document or email our weed management team at

 For examples, see how weeds are controlled in the Māngere-Ōtāhuhu Local Board area.

 Many local boards target specific problem weeds in their areas.

 Some recent examples are: